 Running your own business from home sounds great.
 You could work for yourself, let your creative ideas flow, and make money doing something you love.
 But once you settle into the daily grind of working from home, you may find that it’s easier said than done.
 It might be worth your time to reconsider your daily routine and working environment to maximize productivity and success.

-Know the rules for your situation.
+Know the rules for your situation

 - How you run your home business depends on the rules that govern your residential area and the work that you want to do.
 If you live in an apartment, for example, knowing what management will tolerate when it comes to daily business activity can help.
 As a tenant, you should talk with your landlord to find out what they are comfortable with.
 And if you own a home, laws related to restrictions on the type of business in your residence may conflict with your business ideas.
 It is easiest to know the rules first, instead of finding out you were wrong later.
-It helps to speak with a business attorney to understand your specific situation.
+It helps to speak with a business lawyer to understand your specific situation.

-Create your workspace.
+Create your workspace

 - It is difficult to concentrate if your “desk” is really on the couch in front of the television.
 You will get more done in a day if you carefully create a workspace that gives you privacy and the ability to focus.
 Clear off the kitchen table every evening so it’s ready for you to work the next day.
 Set apart a corner of the living room or buy an affordable desk and place it in the guest bedroom.
 Make enough room for all your files and equipment – and give yourself a spot to work at your best.

-Expect household distractions.
+Expect household distractions

 If you are accustomed to a daily commute and focusing free from distractions at the office, working from home will require a change in your mindset.
 Here’s why: